BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 🔥🔥🔥 **MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models**
 **[Project Page](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation)** | **[Paper](https://arxiv.org/pdf/2306.13394.pdf)**

-Please email guilinli@stu.xmu.edu.cn to obtain the benchmark dataset.
+The benchmark dataset is collected by Xiamen University for academic research only.
+You can email guilinli@stu.xmu.edu.cn to obtain the dataset.

 Please feel free to open an issue to add new evaluation results or if you have any questions about the evaluation.
 We will update the leaderboards in time.